Saturday, July 12th

 We arrived just in time to catch the boat to Monte Isola.
 The boat made one stop in Sulzano to pick up more passengers and then headed to Peschiera on Monte Isola.
 We went to the bike rental place and rented 3 bikes.
 We did this ride together many years ago and had so much fun laughing and enjoying the views that we decided to do it again this year.

 After dinner, we sat outside enjoying the cooler air.
 The weather was changing and a thunder and lightening storm was heading our way.
-Those of you who know me know that I am not so brave during thunder and lightening storms.
 I let out a few little screams as the thunder got closer.
 Katia’s neighbors also stopped by for a visit.
 I have known them since my first visit to Coccaglio many years ago.
 We had a wonderful evening together.
 I said goodbye to Guido before heading to bed.
 He was driving to Recco on Sunday to participate in a mini tin man event.

-After lunch, we went to Katia’s work place so that I could post my last few posts on my blog that I wrote on her laptop over the weekend and so that I could check in with Continental.
+After lunch, we went to Katia’s work place so that I could post my last few posts on my blog that I wrote on her laptop over the weekend.
+Also I wanted to check in with Continental.
 In case anyone else tries to check in when flying out of Malpensa, don’t bother!
 I was able to go through all the steps until print.
 At that point, a page came up saying that the Malpensa airport does not allow you to check in early.

 At this point, we realized that we had 10 minutes until the train arrived.
 We raced home to grab my bags and then Katia drove like a speed queen to the train station.
 We arrived with a few minutes to spare.
 I validated my ticket and then we waited for the train.

 Saying goodbye is always the hardest part every year.
 Katia helped me on the train and we each waved as the train departed.
 Until next year (I hope!).